Time

 We made our 2 x 3 x 1/4-in. steel supports from a length of steel angle we purchased from a welding shop.
 You can cut the 5-in. lengths with an aluminum oxide metal-cutting blade placed in your circular saw, but it’s easier to have the welding shop cut them to length for you.
 Most shops have a shear that easily cuts the steel angle.
 It’ll probably cost about $1 per cut.

-You can either drill the 9/16-in. holes in the post supports yourself, or if you don’t like working with metal, have the welding shop so the drilling too.
+You can either drill the 9/16-in. holes in the post supports yourself, or if you don’t like working with metal, have the welding shop do the drilling, too.
 If you do it yourself, use a heavy-duty electric drill.
 Start with a 1/4-in. hole, then enlarge it with a 9/16-in. bit.
 Be sure to clamp the supports in a vise to keep them from moving as you drill.
 Use a little motor oil on the bit as you drill to keep the bit cool.

 When you’re done drilling the holes, file any sharp edges and clean the metal with mineral spirits.
 Spray paint the supports with two coats of rust-inhibiting paint.